amaturehr/DuperPutty/README.md

 # DuperPutty
-This is a bash shell script that can give a multiplexing experience similar to that of the Windows tool "SuperPutty"
+This is a bash shell script that can give a multiplexing experience similar to that of the Windows tool "SuperPutty".
+This could be useful if you need to ssh to many hosts at once.
+You do not need to maintain a hostlist file, you can easily paste in a list of hosts for more ad hoc type scenarios.

 ### Installing
 This is a shell script so you can git clone to pull it down, or simply download just the DuperPutty.sh script.
 This is a Linux only script.
 It could work on MacOS or on Windows with WSL but I have not tried, or have the desire to.